October 16, 2025

 At William Paterson's School of Nursing, the transition from classroom learning to clinical practice is designed to give students hands-on experience in real healthcare settings.

-Under faculty supervision and professional guidance, you’ll apply your skills alongside interdisciplinary teams, care for real patients, and learn to think like a provider.
-It’s a turning point that turns into the moment when theory becomes practice and motivation turns into mastery.
+Under faculty supervision and professional guidance, you'll apply your skills alongside interdisciplinary teams, care for real patients, and learn to think like a provider.
+It's a turning point for when theory becomes practice and motivation becomes into mastery.

-If you’re preparing for your next rotation or still searching for a preceptor, you can create a free NPHub account to explore vetted clinical placement opportunities near you.
-It’s a faster, safer way to stay on track toward your degree, licensure, and graduation without last-minute stress.
+If you're preparing for your next rotation or still searching for a preceptor, we can help.
+You can create a free NPHub account to explore vetted clinical placement opportunities near you.
+It's a faster, safer way to stay on track toward your degree, licensure, and graduation without last-minute stress.

 Next, let's take a closer look at how William Paterson University structures its NP programs and what you can expect from your clinical experience.